Book Launch: How to Launch a Book for More Sales [Printable Checklist]

 I know what you’re thinking, “$0.99?
 Why would I essentially give my book away for free?
 I didn’t get into this business to fulfill the starving artist stereotype.”

-I know how you feel, but trust me, there’s a good reason for launching it at this price.
+I know how you feel, but trust me, there’s a good reason for running a book launch at this price.
 You may be selling it at a super-low point now, but the rewards are coming later.

 Remember: think long-term.